LennartHennigs/Knulli-and-RGXX-Notes/README.md

 # Knulli on Anbernic RG-XX Devices

-This is a living document that describes what I learned setting up and running Knulli on the [Anbernic RG35XX-H](https://anbernic.com/products/rg35xx-h) and [Anbernic RG40XX-H](https://anbernic.com/products/rg40xx-h).
+This is a living document that describes what I learned about setting up and running Knulli on the [Anbernic RG35XX-H](https://anbernic.com/products/rg35xx-h) and [Anbernic RG40XX-H](https://anbernic.com/products/rg40xx-h).

 This file will most likely contain errors and vague information. \
 You might not like how I describe things.
 I am sorry. \